iluwatar/java-design-patterns/dependency-injection/README.md

 ---
-title: "Dependency Injection Design Pattern: Benefits, Examples, and Best Practices"
+title: "Dependency Injection Pattern in Java: Boosting Maintainability with Loose Coupling"
+shortTitle: Dependency Injection
 description: "Learn about the Dependency Injection design pattern.
 Explore its benefits, real-world examples, class diagrams, and best practices for implementation in Java."
 category: Creational
 language: en